kube-burner/kube-burner/docs/ALERTING.md

 ```

 Where expr holds the Prometheus expression to evaluate and description holds a description of the alert.
 In the description we can make use of prometheus labels to improve verbosity, using the syntax `{{$labels.<label_name>}}` and print the expression value that triggered the alarm using `{{$value}}`.
-Each alarm can be configured with a different severity.
+Alarm can be configured with a severity.
 Each one with different effects.
 At the moment they do the following:

-- info: Print an info message with the alarm description to stdout.
+- info: Prints an info message with the alarm description to stdout.
 By default all expressions have this severity.
-- warning: Print a warning message with the alarm description to stdout.
+- warning: Prints a warning message with the alarm description to stdout.
-- error: Print a error message with the alarm description to stdout and makes kube-burner rc = 1
+- error: Prints a error message with the alarm description to stdout and makes kube-burner rc = 1
-- critical: Print a fatal message with the alarm description to stdout and exits execution inmediatly with rc != 0
+- critical: Prints a fatal message with the alarm description to stdout and exits execution inmediatly with rc != 0

 # Checking alerts